Local Business Reviews and Ratings

 Data Source: The Impact of Local Business Reviews on Consumer Behavior | SEO Industry Report - Moz

 If you can catch a complaint before it turns into a negative review, you’ll be saving both your customer and your company a great deal of trouble.
+Having both positive and negative reviews can appear more authentic to consumers, and businesses should focus on how they respond to negative reviews.
 In addition to training your staff in complaint resolution, here are some steps you can take to ensure that you are resolving as many issues as possible, one-on-one, with your customers:

 • Hang in-store signage warmly inviting patrons to let you know right away if something isn’t satisfactory.